 External - the Pin Table lists the source pin assignment.
 Pin assignment changes are displayed and can be and applied to the schematic component, or back.

-Export - click to start the work flow with a FPGA pin file from schematic side and generate an Altium Pin Report file.
+Export - click to start the workflow with an FPGA pin file from the schematic side and generate an Altium Pin Report file.

 Apply - click this button after choosing the appropriate action from the icon drop-down menu for each entry (row) in the table.

 The grid tables include the following right-click menu commands: